mgenware/kangxi-editor/README.md

   //  * `src`: HTML element or a query selector to mount the editor.
   //  * `opt`: Options [see details below]. constructor(src: string | HTMLElement, opt?: Options): Editor;

+  // Gets the inner HTML of the editor. contentHTML(): string;
+  // Sets the inner HTML of the editor.
+  // Unlike `resetContentHTML`, this can be reverted by undo. setContentHTML(html: string);
+  // Resets the inner HTML of the editor.
+  // Unlike `setContentHTML`, this clears undo history. resetContentHTML(html: string);
 }

 // Options